wteo/headOrTails/README.md

 Premise of this project is simple.
 Let the computer decide who should pay your drink.

 To toss the coin, simply move your mouse over to the image of the coin.
-Game resent once you move your mouse out of the image.
+Game resets once you move your mouse out of the image.